youneedgreg/chati/README.md

 # 🧠 Mental Health Chatbot with Games Corner and journalling center🎮
 A compassionate AI-powered chatbot designed to support users facing mental health challenges.
 It provides empathetic conversations, mood tracking, journal and a Games Corner with interactive activities to help users cope with distress.
+Featured Topics: Articles on managing anxiety, overcoming procrastination, plant therapy, mindfulness, sleep hygiene, and health trends.

+Interactive Tools: Sections for chat interactions, games, journaling, and mood tracking to engage users in their wellness journey.

 # ✨ Features
 ✅ AI Chatbot for Mental Health – Offers supportive conversations, coping strategies, and self-care advice.